Alternate Sorcerer

 The young halfling girl ducked into an alleyway

-just enough to convince a baker to give her a loaf for free,
+baker to give her a loaf for free, but her wild powers

-a crack like a bolt of lightning could be heard throughout the market, and instantly all the produce in the market square had spoiled.
-As she ducked into a nearby alley, she cursed the wild power that caused her to be abandoned by her family.
+and instantly all the produce in the square had spoiled.
+As she ducked into a nearby alley, she cursed the wild power that caused her family to abandon her.

 Magic Made Manifest